Binance Review 2023: Is It Good For Trading?

 - Start trading on Binance Marketplace.

-Users should note that NFTs are minted on the Binance Smart Chain which uses BNB for gas fees.
+You should note that NFTs are minted on the Binance Smart Chain which uses BNB for gas fees.
 If new NFTs are to be created then BNB will need to be held in the account wallet.

 Earn Crypto With Binance Earn

 Funds allocated to Binance Earn can be transferred to a Flexible or Locked account.
-A locked account means that the funds are held by Binance for a set period of time and a slightly higher interest rate is returned.
+A locked account means that the funds are held by Binance for a set period and a slightly higher interest rate is returned.
 Funds held in a flexible account can be redeemed at any time for another purpose.

 Currently, Binance has two types of earnings: